 Uncontested Divorce Process

-During a Texas divorce, the court will issue a final order (decree) that divide’s the couples’ property, debt, and issue orders for spousal maintenance if warranted.
+During a Texas divorce, the court will issue a final order (decree).
+This decree divides the couples’ property, debt, and includes orders for spousal maintenance if warranted.

 Likewise, if there are minor children, the court will determine custody (conservatorship), visitation, and child support.